kyrg4z/kyrg4z/README.md

 </head>

 ## 👋 Hi there, my name is Artur
-I completed a Python bootcamp at [Codify](https://www.codifylab.com/), and I am interested in gaining experience in the IT field
+I completed a Python bootcamp at [Codify](https://www.codifylab.com/) and am interested in gaining experience in Computer Science.

 ## Fan facts

-👀 I’m currently interested in low level programming.
+👀 I’m currently interested in low-level programming.

-🤼‍♂️ I love wrestling.
+🤼‍♂️ I love wrestling and rock climbing

 ♟ I love playing chess and reading books.